SaurabhKMistry/typeahead-app/README.md

 ## Alternate System Design Option

-There is one more very efficient approach to solve typeahead requirement efficiently.
+There is one more very efficient approach to solve typeahead requirement.
 Typically I would do a quick POC with both the approaches and then based on data points choose one over the other.
 I did not get enough time to finish the POC for this second approach.
-Nnevertheless I have one critical component fully coded and working.
+Nevertheless I have one critical component fully coded and working.
 It is already in Github for review.

 In this second approach,

-* *Trie* data structure is used as an in-memory data structuree for all possible auto completions stored in database
+* *Trie* data structure is used as an in-memory data structure for all possible auto completions stored in database
 * *MongoDB* is used as a primary persistent storage
-* *Redis* is used for caching Tries data structure on distributed servers
+* *Redis* is used for caching Trie data structure on distributed servers

 In a *Trie* data structure, each node holds a character data and if you traverse all the leaf nodes from the root, you will get the list of all auto-complete words and phrases.
 Here's a trie that stores *Pot*, *Past*, *Pass* and *Part*.
 For a prefix *pa*, all possible auto-completions from *Trie* are *Pass*, *Past* and *Part*